-1.1 At the Council meeting on the 29th July 2019 Council resolved (minute 209):
+1.1 At the Council meeting on the 29th July 2019 Council resolved (minute 209 refers):

-- (1)T H A T the Vale of Glamorgan Council join with Welsh Government and other Councils across the UK in declaring a global 'climate emergency' in response to the findings of the IPCC report. - (2) T H A T the Vale of Glamorgan Council reduce its own carbon emissions to net zero before the Welsh Government target of 2030 and support the implementation of the Welsh Government's new Low Carbon Delivery Plan, to help achieve the Welsh Government's ambition for the public sector in Wales to be carbon neutral. - (3) T H A T the Vale of Glamorgan Council make representations to the Welsh and UK Governments, as appropriate, to provide the necessary powers, resources and technical support to Local Authorities in Wales to help them successfully meet the 2030 target. - (4) T H A T the Vale of Glamorgan Council continue to work with partners across the region to develop and implement best practice methods that can deliver carbon reductions and help limit global warming. - (5) T H A T the Vale of Glamorgan Council work with local stakeholders including Councillors, residents, young people, businesses, and other relevant parties to develop a strategy in line with a target of net zero emissions by 2030 and explore ways to maximise local benefits of these actions in other sectors such as employment, health, agriculture, transport and the economy. - 1.2 Due to work on Covid-19 it has not been possible to progress the development of a climate change plan as rapidly as originally envisaged.
-However, work has continued across the Council and a number of reports have been presented to Cabinet to update on progress with work to tackle climate change.
+- (1)T H A T the Vale of Glamorgan Council join with Welsh Government and other Councils across the UK in declaring a global 'climate emergency' in response to the findings of the IPCC report. - (2) T H A T the Vale of Glamorgan Council reduce its own carbon emissions to net zero before the Welsh Government target of 2030 and support the implementation of the Welsh Government's new Low Carbon Delivery Plan, to help achieve the Welsh Government's ambition for the public sector in Wales to be carbon neutral. - (3) T H A T the Vale of Glamorgan Council make representations to the Welsh and UK Governments, as appropriate, to provide the necessary powers, resources and technical support to Local Authorities in Wales to help them successfully meet the 2030 target. - (4) T H A T the Vale of Glamorgan Council continue to work with partners across the region to develop and implement best practice methods that can deliver carbon reductions and help limit global warming. - (5) T H A T the Vale of Glamorgan Council work with local stakeholders including Councillors, residents, young people, businesses, and other relevant parties to develop a strategy in line with a target of net zero emissions by 2030 and explore ways to maximise local benefits of these actions in other sectors such as employment, health, agriculture, transport and the economy. - 1.2 Due to work on Covid-19 it was not possible to progress the development of a climate change plan as rapidly as originally envisaged.
+However, during this period, work has continued across the Council and a number of reports have been presented to Cabinet to update on progress with work to tackle climate change.
 On the 22nd March 2021 Cabinet approved a draft Climate Change Challenge Plan for consultation as part of Project Zero. - 1.3 Project Zero is the Council's response to the climate emergency.
 It brings together work already being undertaken and policies, strategies and plans already in place.
 It sets out the challenges we face and proposed activities to meet these challenges.
 It recognises the importance or working as a team across the Vale and that everyone has a role to play and a responsibility to think about our legacy for future generations. - 1.4 The draft Plan reflects commitments in the Council's Corporate Plan 2020-25 which details the Council's four Well-being Objectives and how they will be delivered.
-The Corporate Plan includes a commitment to work to reduce the organisation's carbon emissions to net zero before 2030 and encourage others to follow our lead as part of minimising the negative impact of our activities on the environment.
+The Corporate Plan includes a commitment to work to reduce the organisation's carbon emissions to net zero by 2030 and to encourage others to follow our lead as part of minimising the negative impact of our activities on the environment.
 The Corporate Plan is supported each year by an Annual Delivery Plan (ADP) and the ADP for 2021-22 also includes a number of activities that will contribute to work to tackle climate change.

 - 1.5 The consultation draft of the Climate Change Challenge Plan articulated how the Council will deliver the above Corporate Plan commitment and also commitments in the PSB Climate Emergency Charter and the Council's Coronavirus Recovery Strategy.
-The draft Plan supports work for a green recovery. - 1.6 Following approval of the draft Plan for consultation by Cabinet on the 22nd March consultation on the draft Plan was undertaken between the 24th March and the 12th May. - 1.7 This report presents the revised draft Plan, the results of the engagement activity and provides Committee with the opportunity to make comments to Cabinet.
+The draft Plan supports work for a green recovery. - 1.6 Following approval of the draft Plan for consultation by Cabinet on the 22nd March consultation on the draft Plan was undertaken between the 24th March and the 12th May. - 1.7 Cabinet are asked to consider the revised Climate Change Challenge Plan and the feedback from the consultation.